 Use PASF Keywords for Keyword Research

-As we all know, Google is the preferred search engine for the vast majority of the population.
-Google analyzes a ton of data points, such as monthly search volume data, rank number, user clicks, etc. to ensure it’s putting out the best possible information for any given keyword, based on user intent.
+As we all know, Google is the preferred search engine for most people.
+Google analyzes many data points, such as monthly search volume data, rank number, user clicks, etc., to ensure it’s putting out the best possible information for any given keyword based on user intent.

 So, when you find PASF keywords directly from Google’s search result page records, this means that your target searcher’s query led them to also look at the related terms you’re seeing.
 This information is so valuable!

-Ranking for the related queries can help you generate traffic that you wouldn’t have generated, had you not used the alternate search terms.
+Ranking for the related queries can help you generate SEO website traffic that you wouldn’t have generated had you not used the alternate search terms.

 - First, you’ll want to come up with your target keyword, or the keyword that you’re trying to rank a web page for.
 Search for this keyword and write down all of the PASF keywords associated with this main query.
 Then, search for each of those different keywords and jot down all of those PASF keywords.
 If your topic doesn’t cover a ton of ground, then the keywords will be pretty similar.
 But, using this method for research can often help you find additional keyword ideas that you wouldn’t have thought about before.